pulpgrinder/GorillaPresenter/src/userdata/slides.md

 :O
 :T This is my title.
 There are many like it but this one is mine.
 :L This is at level one.
 Goes to Google. | http://www.google.com :L This is also at level one.
-Goes to quiz. | quiz
+Goes to Cross Dissolve. | Cross Dissolve :H This should show up as a subheading.
 :: This is at level two.
 ::: This is at level three.
 :::: This is at level 4